The Sydney Thunder have gone from zero to hero… and back to zero again over the last few years in the Big Bash League.

-An incredible four wooden spoons – and one second-last finish – was intersected by a triumph in BBL5 when the Thunder punctuated its first finals appearance with one of the most unlikely Grand Final victories in the history of the format.
+An incredible four wooden spoons – and one second-last finish – was intersected by a triumph in BBL05 when the Thunder punctuated their first finals appearance with one of the most unlikely Grand Final victories in the history of the format.

-The Thunder have had their fair share of superstars don the bright green jersey, but do they have the troops to climb off the bottom of the ladder this summer?
+The Thunder have had their fair share of superstars don the bright green jersey, but do they have the troops to climb into the playoffs this summer?

 About the Sydney Thunder

 |Home ground:||Spotless Stadium|

 Best bookmakers to bet on the Sydney Thunder

 Sydney Thunder fixture